Friends for a Livable Fullerton

 Safe drinking water is an essential resource.
 Fullerton’s water supply is provided by 10 groundwater wells and 6 imported water connections from the Metropolitan Water District (primarily from the Colorado River and northern California’s State Water Project).

-The Fullerton Certified Farmers Market is held every Wednesday, rain or shine, from 8am to 1 pm in the parking lot behind the Fullerton Public Library, 353 W. Commonwealth Ave.
+The Fullerton Certified Farmers Market is held every Wednesday, rain or shine, from 8am to 1 pm in the parking lot on the south side behind the Fullerton Community Center, 340 W Commonwealth Ave.
 For more information call (951) 532-2822 (text preferred) .

 A certified farmers market allows you to buy fresh-picked produce directly from the grower.
 You will only find in-season produce grown at local farms; no warehousing, no middlemen.